Annessa Chumbley California Prunes

 Homemade California Prune Energy Bars

-Prunes are plump, chewy, and naturally sweet thanks to California’s world renown growing conditions.
-They make the perfect naturally sweet base for homemade bars – offering tons of good-for-the-gut and filling fiber, too.
-Also, dark chocolate contains potentially mood-boosting flavonoids.
-These bars are the perfect afternoon pick-me-up.
+Prune make the perfect naturally sweet base for homemade bars – offering tons of good-for-the-gut and filling fiber, too.
+Created by Annessa Chumbley, RD, these California Prune Energy Bars are the perfect afternoon pick-me-up.

 • 1 cup California Prunes